• Skip to primary navigation

 asparagus and smoked salmon tart

-How to make the asparagus pesto tart
+How to make the asparagus puff pastry tart

 Thaw one sheet of puff pastry according to the package directions.
 Carefully roll out onto a baking sheet lined with parchment paper.
 Press together any seams.